 Any delay in collecting the documents from the printer creates an unnecessary data security risk.
-With several security and data protection regulatory obligations (such as GDPR) surrounding the handling of sensitive data, it’s important for data to be handling correctly and sensitive information protected.
+With security and data protection regulatory obligations (such as GDPR) surrounding the handling of sensitive data, it’s important for data to be handled correctly and sensitive information protected.

 Consider your font

 Back in 2014, 14-year-old Suvir Mirchandani from Pittsburg, Pennsylvania discovered he could save his school $21,000 a year by changing the font they used to Garamond.
 He gained media attention by claiming he could save the US government $400 million annually in printing costs.

 Which font is a printer hack? – Arial